huzefahuzu/Android-Calculator---UI-/README.md

 # Android-Calculator---UI-

-This application has the same UI that we on any normal Android phone.
+This application has the same UI that we see on any normal Android phone.

-This is just for educationa purpose , anyone with any suggestions or improvisations is heartly welcomed.
+This is just for educational purpose , anyone with any suggestions or improvisations is heartly welcomed.